wcgordon1/TustinRecruiting/src/content/jobs/tr-machine-learning-engineer-palmdale-mach-l96e0w.md

 ---
 position: Machine Learning Engineer
 description: >-
-  ## Position Overview

-  Join a dynamic and forward-thinking security software company as a Remote Machine Learning Engineer.
+  Position Overview Join a dynamic and forwardthinking security software company as a Remote Machine Learning Engineer.
 Our company is at the forefront of cybersecurity, specializing in identity management and cloud security solutions.
 We are committed to innovation and are seeking talented individuals who are passionate about leveraging technology to solve complex security challenges.
-  This 100% remote position is open to candidates based in the U.S., allowing you to work from the comfort of your home while contributing to cutting-edge projects and collaborating with a diverse team of profe...
+This 100% remote position is open to candidates based in the U.S., allowing you to work from the comfort of your home while contributing to cuttingedge projects and collaborating with a diverse team of profe...
 location: 'Palmdale, CA'
 team: Software
 schedule: Standard Business Hours